Authentic Lessons for 21st Century Learning

 Explain

-Students interview a nurse using the Padlet questions they developed.
+Students interview a nurse using the Padlet questions they developed or watch an interview with a nurse.

 Extend